Christian revival: Australia

 Many say that Australia has never been visited by a genuine religious revival as in other countries, but that is not entirely true.
 The effect of the Great Awakening of 1858–59 was also felt in Australia fostered mainly by the Methodist Church.
 Records show that the Methodist Church grew by a staggering 72% between 1857 and 1864, while the Baptists, Anglicans, Presbyterians and other evangelicals also benefited.

 Evangelical fervor was its height during the 1920s with visiting evangelists, R. A. Torrey, Wilbur J. Chapman, Charles M. Alexander and others winning many converts in their Crusades.
-The Crusades of American evangelist Billy Graham in the 1950s had significant impact on Australian Churches.
+The Crusades of the American evangelist Billy Graham in the 1950s had significant impact on Australian Churches.
 Stuart Piggin (1988) explores the development and tenacity of the evangelical movement in Australia, and its impact on Australian society.
 Evangelicalism arrived from Britain as an already mature movement characterized by commonly shared attitudes toward doctrine, spiritual life, and sacred history.
 Any attempt to periodize the history of the movement in Australia should examine the role of revivalism and the oscillations between emphases on personal holiness and social concerns.

 Scandinavia

 Historians have examined the revival movements in Scandinavia, with special attention to the growth of organizations, church history, missionary history, social class and religion, women in religious movements, religious geography, the lay movements as counter culture, ethnology, and social force.
 Some historians approach it as a cult process since the revivalist movements tend to rise and fall.
 Others study it as minority discontent with the status quo or, after the revivalists gain wide acceptance, as a majority that tends to impose its own standards.
 The Grundtvigian and Home Mission revival movements arose in Denmark after 1860 and reshaped religion in that country, and among immigrants to America.

+Norway saw several prominent revival movements within Orthodox Lutheranism stemming from the Pietistic preaching of Hans Nielsen Hauge and dogmatician Gisle Johnson, the latter of which started the movement known as the Johnsonian Revivals.
+The lasting importance of Hauge's revivals was threefold: 1. the introduction of revivalism as a prominent feature of Norwegian spiritual life, 2. the introduction of lay preaching as a common practice, and 3. institution of conventicles, or non-sanctioned congregational gatherings.
+The second wave of revivals, called the Johnsonian Revivals, largely expanded the pietistic emphases of Hauge via the Inner Mission Society as spearheaded by Gisle Johnson, which revolved around lay preaching and Bible study, increased spiritual literacy via the distribution of Christian literature, and the alleviation of the impoverished conditions of the quickly-industrializing Norway of the nineteenth century.
+The Johnsonian Revivals would go on to influence the Norwegian church mission societies abroad, spanning Africa, the Middle East, and Asia.